darrenng1996/Airline_sales/README.md

 # Airline_Satisfaction

 This dataset contains an airline passenger satisfaction survey.
+This dataset can be found on www.kaggle.com.
+The objective of this project is to analyze the relationship between customers satisfaction and various factors.

 # Software used
 MySQL workbench, Tableau